 As you continue your coverage of these efforts to restrict access to medication abortion care, NARAL is happy to serve as a resource.
 We also recommend this fact-sheet from the EMAA Project, which details access to medication abortion care during COVID-19.

-For additional resources on covering abortion and reproductive freedom, can visit tellthewholestorynow.com.
+For additional resources on covering abortion and reproductive freedom, you can visit tellthewholestorynow.com.